Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Thermodynamical stability

+To support our arguments more quantitatively, we also compare our results XB$_{12}$ to those for SrB$_3$C$_3$, since the two materials present several similarities: both consist of light elements (B/C) arranged in a covalent network with large voids, where an electropositive element sits interstitially.
+SrB$_{3}$C$_{3}$ was experimentally synthesized under pressure and recovered at ambient conditions \cite{Strobel_SrB3C3_2017_arXiv, Strobel_AngChem_LaB3C3_2021, Wang_PRB_2021_SrB3C3_SC, Zhu_PRR_2023_B3C3, Geng_JACS_2023_B3C3}.
+The synthesis was achieved by laser heating a mixture of SrB$_6$, SrC$_2$, and C at a pressure of 50 GPa, where it is thermodynamically stable.
+After synthesis, the compound was recovered at ambient conditions simply by releasing the pressure.
+Since the materials are quite similar, if one was synthesized and recovered, the other one should too.

-The closest material to compare XB$_{12}$ to is SrB$_3$C$_3$, which was synthesized under pressure and recovered at ambient conditions \cite{Zhu_PRR_2023_B3C3}.
-SrB$_{3}$C$_{3}$ is on the convex hull at 50 GPa ($\Delta H_{hull}$ = 0, $\Delta H_f$ = -0.5 eV/atom) \cite{Zhu2020_SciAdv_b3c3framework_2020}, and exhibits a positive formation enthalpy at ambient pressure ($\Delta H_f$ = 30 meV/atom) \cite{DiCataldo_PRB_2022_BC}. $Pm\bar{3}m$ - SrB$_{12}$ is also on the convex hull at 50 GPa, and at ambient pressure exhibits a negative formation enthalpy ($\Delta H_f$ = -110 meV/atom), hence by comparison it should be synthesizable under moderate pressures, and recoverable at ambient conditions.
-There is also a second, plausible synthesis route of XB$_{12}$ which does not require pressure.
+At 50 GPa SrB$_3$C$_3$ was reported on the convex hull ($\Delta H_{hull}$ = 0, $\Delta H_f$ = -0.5 eV/atom) \cite{Zhu2020_SciAdv_b3c3framework_2020}.
+However, at ambient pressure it exhibits a positive $\Delta H_f$ (+30 meV/atom) \cite{DiCataldo_PRB_2022_BC}. $Pm\bar{3}$ - SrB$_{12}$ is also on the convex hull at 50 GPa, and at ambient pressure exhibits a negative formation enthalpy ($\Delta H_f$ = -110 meV/atom).
+In comparison, SrB$_{12}$ is more stable.
+The synthesis pressure is about the same and, since the formation energy is negative, should be equally recoverable at ambient conditions.

+We also propose a possible synthesis route of XB$_{12}$ which does not require pressure.
 In fact, $\alpha$-B already contains preformed B$_{12}$ icosahedra.
 In principle, one could mix a finely-ground powder of $\alpha$-B and the selected X element, and apply only moderate heat to promote diffusion of X atoms among B$_{12}$ icosahedra, while leaving those intact.
-As long as the B$_{12}$ superatoms do not break, the reaction toward phases with a lower boron content is inhibited, and XB$_{12}$ can form as long as $\Delta H_{f}$ is negative.
+If the B$_{12}$ superatoms do not break, the reaction toward phases with a lower boron content is inhibited, and XB$_{12}$ can form as long as $\Delta H_{f}$ is negative, since no other phase we found contains B$_{12}$ icosahedra.